The Substance: Design and effects

 Elisabeth's transformation process was organized into a series of five stages, following the birth of Sue: a withered finger ("The Finger"), a more aged look called "Requiem" (inspired by Requiem for a Dream), a hunched-backed design referred to as "Gollum", "Monstro Elisasue", and "The Blob".
 Fargeat deliberately sought to avoid making the effects look realistic, aiming instead to create a deformed representation of the aging process, shaped by the characters' fear and anger.

 Fargeat's vision for how quickly Elisabeth's transformations should occur sparked debate with Persin and the lead makeup artist, Stéphanie Guillon.
 For the pre-substance scenes, Guillon felt that "[Moore's Elisabeth] had to be beautiful in the beginning ... before she has all the prosthetics", while Fargeat wanted her to appear flawed from the start.
 Similarly, Persin felt that pacing the changes more gradually would enhance their impact, explaining, "It'll be wild and insane eventually."

-Prosthetics application ranged between 45 minutes and 7 hours (Note: Sources differ on the exact number; for instance, Moore stated that she spent 6.5 to 9 hours in the chair, possibly including takedown time.) depending on character complexity, sometimes only leaving an hour or two for filming in a given day.

 Fargeat described the dialogue-free scene where Moore removes her makeup in front of a mirror as "the most challenging" of the film.
 Fargeat was stressed on the day of the shoot because she knew she was creating the "emotional heart of the movie" where performance, rhythm and lighting had to be perfect.
 Fargeat felt if Moore and the crew could pull it off, it would be incredibly powerful.
 After the 11th take, Guillon intervened to stop filming for the day.
 "I took the remover pad and I squashed everything, and I said, 'I removed everything, that's over.
 You have already 11.
 You cannot have more because tomorrow she will have a red face.'
 Normally you don't do that!
 But it was too much because it was very hard on her skin."

+Prosthetics application ranged between 45 minutes and 7 hours (Note: Sources differ on the exact number; for instance, Moore stated that she spent 6.5 to 9 hours in the chair, possibly including takedown time.) depending on character complexity, sometimes only leaving an hour or two for filming in a given day.
 For her nude scenes, Margaret Qualley was fitted with custom-made breast prostheses to portray an idealized image of beauty, reminiscent of Jessica Rabbit.
 Qualley humorously explained the process: "Unfortunately, there is no magic boob potion, so we had to glue those on ... [they endowed] me with the rack of a lifetime—just not my lifetime."